 Top personalities of the motion picture industry presented award to fellow actors, actresses, producers and composers at the annual Golden Globes Awards banquet in Los Angeles, U.

-Top personalities of the motion picture industry presented award to fellow actors, actresses, producers and composers at the annual Golden Globes Awards banquet in Los Angeles, U.S.A., March 16th.
+Background: Top personalities of the motion picture industry presented award to fellow actors, actresses, producers and composers at the annual Golden Globes Awards banquet in Los Angeles, U.S.A., March 16th.
 The banquet is sponsored by the Hollywood Foreign Press Association.

 Among the winning productions and personalities were: Best Actress in a dramatic film, Greer Garson, for "Sunrise At Campobello".
 Anthony Franciosa, who received the "best actor" Golden Globe last year, made the presentation.